Opportunities and Risks Report

 Increased ecological awareness creates opportunities for Covestro in two ways.
 On the one hand, the development of innovative materials for our customers opens up market potential.
 On the other hand, if we succeed in increasing the energy efficiency of our own production processes, we can mitigate environmental impacts and achieve cost savings at the same time.
 By developing new production technologies and applying internationally recognized energy management systems, we aim to help meet increasing environmental requirements, further reduce emissions and waste, and increase energy efficiency.
 In this way, we not only contribute to sustainable climate protection and the conservation of natural resources, but also achieve cost and competitive advantages.

-Organic growth through investment may involve risks as it relates to the overall project scope, location, and timing.
+Organic growth through investment projects may involve risks in relation to the overall project scope, location, and timing.
 These risks are addressed through established processes that involve a variety of internal and external stakeholders.
 A robust investment assessment process helps to ensure that we are capitalizing on organic growth opportunities at the right time.
 These projects are reviewed throughout the project timeline so that any potential changes in the market situation are considered, enabling us to react in a timely manner, if necessary.